malept/gmusicprocurator-app/README.rst

    properly modify the Windows binaries.
 5. Install `GNU Make`_ if it's not already on your system.
 6. Clone this Git repository.
 7. Run ``npm install``.
+(Yarn does not work on Linux/Windows because of problems with optional, OS-specific dependencies.)
-8. Build the app for your OS and architecture, see the ``Makefile`` for the specific target.
-For example, for Linux on a 64 bit architecture, run ``make dist-linux-x64``.
-If you run ``make`` without a target, distributions for all supported OSes will be built.
+8. Build the app for your OS via ``make``.
+You could try to build for the non-host OSes, but it's not recommended.

 Running
 -------